Sloane Stephens: Coaches

 When Stephens was just starting to play tennis at the Sierra Sport and Racquet Club, one of her first instructors was Francisco González, a retired professional tennis player once ranked in the top 50.
 Upon his recommendation, Stephens moved to Florida to train at an elite junior tennis academy.
 Although she started out at the Evert Tennis Academy for a year working with John and Chris Evert, she then moved to the Nick Saviano High Performance Tennis Academy, where she stayed for several years.

 Roger Smith began coaching Stephens in early 2009 and worked with her for several years.
 With Smith as her coach, she became a top-ranked junior with three Grand Slam tournament doubles titles and also cracked the top 100 of the WTA rankings.
 In June 2012, Stephens switched coaches to David Nainkin in order to try to qualify for the 2012 Olympics.
 Although her ranking was high enough to qualify, she narrowly missed out on that goal as she was the fifth-highest ranked American with each country only being allotted at most four players in each draw.
 Nonetheless, under Nainkin, Stephens had her breakthrough tournament at the 2013 Australian Open and reached a career-best ranking of No. 11 in the world.
 She parted with him after the 2013 season in order to find a full-time coach.
 Nainkin had also been working with fellow American Sam Querrey that year.
 Stephens replaced him with Paul Annacone, who is better known for coaching two of the greatest players in tennis history in Pete Sampras and Roger Federer.
 She became the first woman to be coached by Annacone.
 Although the pair worked well together, Stephens split with Annacone in late 2014 after not matching the success from her previous year that season.

 Stephens briefly worked with Thomas Högstedt in late 2014.
 At the start of 2015, she returned to her longtime junior coach, Nick Saviano.
 While working with Saviano, Stephens won her first WTA title, but did not manage to ascend back up the WTA rankings.
 In the 2015 offseason, she replaced him with Kamau Murray.
 With Murray as her coach, Stephens established herself as one of the best players in women's tennis.
 She has since won five of her six titles, including three in 2016, her first major at the 2017 US Open, and her first Premier Mandatory title in 2018.
 She has also reached a new career-high ranking at No. 3 in the world.
 Stephens split with Murray during the 2018 offseason before reuniting with him in August 2019 shortly before the US Open.
 In Murray's absence, Stephens had worked with Sven Groeneveld for three months.
 She split with Murray in 2021 before the Miami Open and is working with ATP tennis player Darian King who is also her practice partner.
+Stephens and Murray have reunited and continue to work together in 2026.